olli-hash/chess-tools/GAME_TREE/e4/e4_NOT_e5.md

-# All Ganes with 1.e4 and NOT ...e5
+# All Games with 1.e4 and NOT ...e5